HfMT-ZM4/Quintet.net/README.md

 * Page 1, 2 and 3: Jump to the indicated page in the score and click on start to resume counter
 * Stop: Stop sequence

 This piece can either be performed on the Internet with acoustic instrument via low-latency audio streaming or by playing the built-in sampler using a MIDI controller or simply the computer keyboard.
-The characters on top of the notes refer to the keys to be pressed in this particular playing mode (for U.S. keyboard layout).
+In the score, the characters on top of the notes refer to the keys to be pressed in this particular input mode (U.S. keyboard layout).
-In this piece by Cage, events take place within time brackets.
+In this piece by Cage, one of his _Number_ pieces, events take place within time brackets.
 The players are free to start and end the note(s) as long as they are within the times given on top of the score.
-Notes should be played legato when tied and clearly separated when succeded by a breathmark.
+Notes should be played legato when tied and clearly separated when followed by a breathmark.
 Currently, the computer keyboard has two dynamic levels mp and f.
-In order to play the notes f, the shift key has to be pressed in addition to the characters.
+In order to play the notes f, the shift key has to be pressed as well.

 ### Viewer
 While the graphical output in the Client window was designed to give the players and the listeners visual feedback on musical and control events, the Viewer add-on (named add-on because it doesn’t have its own network socket and, therefore, relies on the Client) uses the Jitter graphical tool for the creation of a visual layer complementing a Quintet.net performance.